MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/best-practices-sdk.md

 This topic describes best practices for customizing [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] apps.

 > [!IMPORTANT]
->  Review [Supported extensions for Dynamics 365 for Customer Engagement apps](supported-extensions.md) to learn about supported and unsupported techniques for customization.
+>  View [Supported extensions for Dynamics 365 for Customer Engagement apps](supported-extensions.md) to learn about supported and unsupported techniques for customization.

 <a name="Performance"></a>